guillermo-navas-palencia/cprior/doc/source/conjugate_beta.rst

 .. math::
    \mathrm{E}[X] = \frac{\alpha}{\alpha + \beta}, \quad \mathrm{Var}[X] = \frac{\alpha \beta}{(\alpha + \beta)^2 (\alpha + \beta - 1)}.

-In Bayesian inference, the beta distribution is the conjugate prior probability distribution of the Bernoulli, binomial, negative binomial and geometric distribution.
+In Bayesian inference, the beta distribution is the conjugate prior probability distribution for parameters of the Bernoulli, binomial, negative binomial and geometric distribution.
 The beta distribution is a suitable model for the random behaviour of percentages and proportions.

 .. autoclass:: cprior.cdist.BetaModel
    :members: